 Ever spent a sleepless night tossing and turning, only to get up feeling as though you’ve run a marathon?

-Regardless of how tough it seems, making sure you’re still getting some actual exercise in during the day can help you feel more in tune and sleep soundly at night, but there are a few unspoken rules to live by.
+Regardless of how tough it seems, making sure you’re still getting some actual exercise in during the day can help you feel more in tune and sleep soundly at night.
+Here are a few rules to live by.

-- Get moving early.
-Morning exercise will help immediately shake that feeling of wanting to kick-box everyone you pass in the street.
+Morning exercise will help immediately shake that feeling of tiredness.
 Happy chemicals released in your brain during your workout can improve mood and relieve stress - and as insomnia is directly related to stress and anxiety, it should also improve your sleep.

-- Make afternoons your go-to.
-When it comes to afternoon/early evening exercise – we’re using the hearts-for-eyes Emoji!
+When it comes to afternoon/early evening exercise – we love it!
 It gives you all the goods, but is timed perfectly for your body to cool and re-level itself just in time for some zzz’s.

-The amount of good quality shut-eye you should be getting varies from person-to-person.
-For years we’ve been told to secure a solid 8 hours – but new-age researchers suggest that some people can get by on as little as 5 hours perfectly well.
+The amount of good quality shut-eye you should be getting varies from person to person.
+For years we’ve been told to secure a solid 8 hours – but new-age researchers suggest that some people can get by on as little as 5 hours, depending on their body.
 The trick is to listen to your body.
 If you wake up feeling rested, you’re probably done.
 But if you wake up feeling exhausted and ratty, you may be in need of a tad more.

-Virgin Active PT David Roberts suggests keeping a sleep journal so you can look for patterns in what supports or detracts from good sleep, as well as getting into a good routine for going to bed.
+Virgin Active Personal Trainer David Roberts suggests keeping a sleep journal so you can look for patterns in what supports or detracts from good sleep, as well as getting into a good routine for going to bed.

 David’s hot tip?
 Set a bed-time alarm on your phone.
 We all set a waking up alarm, but few of us ever set a bed time alarm.
 You may not go straight to sleep, but getting into the routine of brushing your teeth, getting in your jammies, and avoiding screens once your alarm rings, could very well be the ticket to a better night’s sleep!

-Learn to balance your training with your lifestyle by booking in a session with one of our coaches at your local Virgin Active.
+Learn to balance your training with your lifestyle by booking in a session with one of our coaches at Virgin Active today.